Insecure (TV series): Plot

 The first season depicts the Black female experience from the perspective of two female protagonists, Issa (Issa Rae) and Molly (Yvonne Orji), who have been best friends since their college days at Stanford University.
 Both in their late 20s, they navigate career and relationship experiences while living in their hometown of South Los Angeles, California.
-The two share a close bond, and throughout the show, they deal with internal struggles, their friendship and the African American community.
+The two share a close bond, and throughout the show, they deal with internal struggles, their friendship and the black community.
 Issa works at a non-profit that benefits middle-school aged students of color called "We Got Y'all".
 She struggles to reignite the passion in her relationship with her long-term boyfriend, Lawrence (Jay Ellis), who has been slacking in their relationship since his start-up company failed.
 Molly is a corporate attorney who has career success but difficulty with dating men.
 The half-hour series explores social and racial issues that relate to the contemporary American experience.